s4dhulabs/vimana-framework/README.md

 ## Overview

-**Vimana** is a modular security framework for auditing and analyzing Python web applications.
-With a flexible plugin system, Vimana enables security professionals, developers, and researchers to assess, fuzz, and explore the security of Python-based projects using both standard and innovative techniques.
+**Vimana** is a modular security framework for auditing Python web applications.
+The plugin-based architecture enables security professionals to assess, fuzz, and analyze Python projects through automated and manual techniques.

-Vimana started as a web fuzzer for Python exceptions and has evolved into a comprehensive platform with plugins for:
+**Core Capabilities:**
+- Vulnerability detection and exploitation

-- Persistence analysis
+- Static and dynamic analysis
-- Crawling and discovery
+- Application crawling and discovery
-- Vulnerability tracking
-- Exploitation & fuzzing
-- Parsing & static analysis
+- Persistence and post-exploitation analysis
-- Auditing & compliance
-- Post-Exploitation
+- CI/CD security integration

-Vimana bridges offensive and defensive security.
-Whether you're a developer, security engineer, or bug hunter, Vimana provides a research-driven toolkit to enhance your workflow.

 ---